-Summary: Most Michigan wildfires occur close to where people live and recreate, which puts people, property, and the environment at risk.
-Human development within and around forested areas often increases the potential for loss of life and property from wildfires, since most fires are caused by human activities, such as outdoor burning.
+Summary: Forests cover approximately 70 percent of Lake County's land area, a majority of which is controlled by state or federal agencies.
+The vast forest cover is a boon for both industry and recreation.
+However, it also makes most of the county potentially vulnerable to wildfires.
+Most Michigan wildfires occur close to where people live and recreate, which puts people, property, and the environment at risk.
+Development within and around rural forested areas often increases the potential for loss of life and property from wildfires, since most fires are caused by human activities, such as outdoor burning.